cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 {"foo": {"$eq": "bar"}}
 ```

-And to be clear, these are also equivalent:
+For the most part every operator must be of the form {"$operator": argument}.
+Though there are two implicit operators for selectors.

+Any field that contains a JSON value that has no operators in it is an equality condition.
+For instance, these are equivalent:

+###### dummy

 ```json
 {"foo": {"bar": "baz"}}